nicuaw/lottery-smart-contract/README.md

 # lottery-smart-contract
-a basic lotter smart contract
+a basic lottery smart contract

+as we're completely new to the field of smart contract, this is just a basic implementation.

+## Randomness